 Canvas is a strong, plain weave fabric.
 Made from cotton, other natural fibers or blends, canvas makes a versatile and long wearing slipcover.
 Below are my favorites:

 I like this heavyweight duck cloth (canvas) for simple white slipcovers that get a lot of use and frequent washing.
-It’s a good choice when lighter-weight white fabrics are not dense enough to cover dark colored upholstery.
+It’s also a good choice when lighter-weight white fabrics are not dense enough to cover dark colored upholstery.
 Shrinkage: 3″ on a one yard length, 2″ on the width.
+This duck is offered in many other colors.

 White cotton canvas also available in this medium weight 10 oz.
 White Duck Cloth.

 A heavy duty canvas made with 2-ply yarns in the fill (width of fabric).
 It’s denser, thicker and more durable than 10 oz and 12 oz canvas.
 Designed for tents, awnings, tote bags, etc. but I found it works great for slipcovers.
 I love the casual, relaxed look after washed….wrinkles and all.
 Shrinkage: 4″ on a one yard length, 2″ on the width.
-Slipcover made in #12 weight natural canvas: Kitty’s sectional and Sharon’s sofa.
+Slipcover made in #12 weight natural canvas: Sharon’s sofa and Ali’s chair

 This is an economical canvas that makes a casual slipcover of medium-weight.
-Offered in natural, white and many colors.
+Offered in natural, white and lots of colors.
 The hand-feel softens after it’s washed and takes on a relaxed, broken-in look.
 Expect moderate wrinkle on colors and high wrinkle on natural depending on how you wash/dry it.
 Shrinkage: 4″ on a one yard length, 2″ on the width.
-Slipcovers made in 10 oz. red canvas: Karen’s chair and Sue’s chair
+Slipcovers in 10 oz. canvas: Karen’s chair and Sue’s chair